dannsam/xenko-docs/manual/animation/set-up-animations.md

     ![Animation asset added](media/animation-asset-added.png)

-You can add as many animations to the entity as you need.
+You can add as many animations to the animation component as you need.
 The property grid lists them in alphabetical order.

 ![Animations list](media/animations-list.png)

 ## 2. Create a script to play the animations

-After you add animations to an entity, you need to play them with a script.
-For more information about scripts, see [Scripts](../scripts/index.md).
+After you add animations to an entity, you need to play them with a [script](../scripts/index.md).

+For the list of options you can use in animation scripts, see the [AnimationComponent API page](xref:SiliconStudio.Xenko.Animations.AnimationComponent).

 ### Example script